museun/cargo-whatfeatures/README.md

             When using the `-y` option, yanked crates can be filtered.

         -s, --short
-            Display only the name and latest version, such as foo/0.1.2
+            Display only the name and latest version, such as foo = 0.1.2

         -v, --verbose
             When this is enabled, all 'implied' features will be listed.